surapol4345/esp32pos/README.md

         become an application such as stock,RFID point of sale system etc. Important!.

     -My first task flow.
-Introduction to the three main tasks filtering event framework.Explore library data structures and ram reservation API.
-Explore library abilities to
+Introduction to the three main tasks filtering event framework.Explore library data structures and ram reservation.

     -General example to manage stock,rfid through all esp32pos functions.
+Explore esp32pos functions by using thermal printer listing all functions API.

     -Real stock managing application.